dev667/obsidian-base/README.md

 ## Keep your vault clean and steady

-- Find orphaned files and broken links
+- Find orphaned files and broken links!!
 - Linter
-- Smart Random Note
+- Random Note (Core Plugin: Alt + R) -> Rediscover your notes
-- Hider
+- Hider: Hide things from the GUI of Obsidian
 - Homepage